Cato the Elder: Youth

-On the Punic Wars
+In the Punic Wars

 When Cato was very young, after his father's death, he inherited a small property in Sabine territory, at a distance from his native town.
 There, he spent most of his childhood overseeing the operations of the farm, learning business and the rural economy.
 Near this land was a small hut owned by Manius Curius Dentatus, whose military feats and rigidly simple character were remembered and admired in the neighborhood.
 Cato was inspired to imitate that character, hoping to match the glory of Dentatus.

 Soon an opportunity came for a military campaign.
 In 218 BC Hannibal Barca attacked one of Rome's allies, starting the Second Punic War.
 Experts express some disagreement about Cato's early military life.
 In 214, he served at Capua, and the historian Wilhelm Drumann imagines that already, at the age of 20, he was a military tribune.
 Quintus Fabius Maximus Verrucosus had the command in this area, Campania, during the year of his fourth consulship.

 At the siege of Tarentum, in 209, Cato was again at the side of Fabius.
 Two years later, Cato was one of the men who went with the consul Claudius Nero on his northern march from Lucania to check the progress of Hasdrubal Barca.
 It is recorded that the services of Cato contributed to the decisive and important victory of Sena at the Battle of the Metaurus, where Hasdrubal was slain.

 Cato later gave several vehement speeches, which he often ended by saying "Carthago delenda est", or "Carthage must be destroyed."
+He encouraged the Romans to attack Carthage.

 Between the wars

 In the pauses between campaigns Cato returned to his Sabine farm, where he dressed simply, working and behaving like his laborers.
 Young as he was, the neighboring farmers liked his tough mode of living, enjoyed his old-fashioned and concise proverbs, and had a high regard for his abilities.
 His own active personality made him willing and eager to make himself available in the service of his neighbors.
-He was selected to act, sometimes as an arbitrator of disputes, and sometimes as a supporter in local causes, which were probably tried in front of recuperatores (the judges for causes of great public interest).
+He was selected to act, sometimes as an arbitrator of disputes, and sometimes as a supporter in local causes, which were probably tried in front of recuperatores, the judges for causes of great public interest.
 Consequently, he was enabled to strengthen by practice his oratorical abilities, to gain self-confidence, to observe the manners of men, to analyze the diversity of human nature, to apply the rules of law, and to practically investigate the principles of justice.